 Differences between OUTLANDER and CROSS STITCH

-I have seen some questions recently on Diana Gabaldon's Facebook page regarding the differences between OUTLANDER and CROSS STITCH.
+I have seen some questions recently about the differences between OUTLANDER and CROSS STITCH.
 So I thought I'd repost the detailed comparison of the two books that I did in 2009.

 For those of you who don't know:

-- OUTLANDER is published in the UK, Australia, and New Zealand under the title CROSS STITCH.
+- OUTLANDER was originally published in the UK, Australia, and New Zealand under the title CROSS STITCH.
 (Why?
 Look here.)

 - None of the other books have differences in the text between the US and UK versions.

-- As Diana explained on Compuserve in 2009:
+As Diana Gabaldon explained on Compuserve in 2009: